redis/node-redis/README.md

 All commands are sent as multi-bulk commands. `args` can either be an Array of arguments, or omitted / set to undefined.

+## client.add_command(command_name)

+Calling add_command will add a new command to the prototype.
+The exact command name will be used when calling using this new command.
+Using arbitrary arguments is possible as with any other command.

 ## client.connected

 Boolean tracking the state of the connection to the Redis server.